MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/page-powerfx-in-model-app.md

 ---
-title: "Use PowerFx in custom page for your model-driven app (preview)"
+title: "Use PowerFx in custom page for your model-driven app"
 description: "This article outlines how the common Microsoft Power FX functions work within a custom page." ms.custom: "" ms.date: 07/06/2021